-The International Organization for Migration has a long standing and extensive working relationship with the United Nations (UN) at several levels.
-Today, there are three formal elements on which IOM's overall relationship with the United Nations is based.
+The International Organization for Migration has a long-standing and extensive working relationship with the United Nations (UN) at several levels.
+Today, there are four formal elements on which IOM's overall relationship with the United Nations is based.

 - The first is the observer status in the UN General Assembly, which IOM obtained in 1992 (GA resolution A/RES/47/4).